-Employment disputes in Kenya are handled by the Employment and Labour Relations Court (ELRC), established under the Employment and Labour Relations Court Act No. 20 of 2011.
-The ELRC has exclusive jurisdiction over matters arising from employment relationships, trade union disputes, and collective bargaining agreements.
-It has the status of the High Court.
+Employment disputes Kenya ELRC, the Employment and Labour Relations Court has exclusive jurisdiction over workplace conflicts, established under the Employment and Labour Relations Court Act, No. 20 of 2011.
+The ELRC has exclusive original and appellate jurisdiction over disputes arising from employment relationships, trade union disputes, and collective bargaining agreements, and has the status of the High Court.
+Several procedural points around how a dispute actually gets to the ELRC, and what happens once it is there, are more nuanced than a quick summary tends to suggest, and getting them right at the outset shapes how the whole matter is run.

 Redundancy: The Procedural Requirements